Frequently Asked Questions

 -

-It's never too early to start!
+It's never too early or late to start!
 You can start physical therapy at any point in your pregnancy.

-We recommend beginning in your first trimester to prepare your body for the physical demands of pregnancy and labor.
+We recommend beginning treatment in your first or second trimester to prepare your body for the physical demands of pregnancy and labor.
 Your personalized plan will evolve with each trimester to match your body's changing needs, helping you feel strong and confident all the way to your due date.

 -